Bill Rapps: Portland Beavers (1910–1912)

 According to The Oregonian, Rapps was sought after by several Major League Baseball clubs following the 1911 season.
 Walt McCredie planned to meet with St. Louis Browns owner Robert Lee Hedges about a possible trade involving Rapps.
 In the meantime, McCredie gave Rapps a job working in his Downtown Portland pool hall.
 McCredie told The Oregonian in October 1911 that he planned to have Rapps on his 1912 roster.

-McCredie offered him an increased salary for the upcoming season and Rapps signed his contract in February 1912.
+McCredie offered Rapps an increased salary for the upcoming season and he signed his contract in February 1912.
 That season the Pacific Coast League adopted jersey numbers.
 Rapps selected one as his number.
 In August 1912, Rapps was unable to play due to a broken rib.
 In a game against the Oakland Oaks on September 14, 1912, Rapps completed an unassisted triple play, the third in the history of the Pacific Coast League.
 On September 27, 1912, Rapps sprained his left ankle during a game against the San Francisco Seals.
 His batting average in 1912 was .244 with 23 doubles, three triples and five home runs in 144 games.
 He played in the California Winter League after the conclusion of the PCL season.

 Walt McCredie announced in November 1912 that he intended to trade Rapps in order to make room on the Beavers' roster for the upcoming season.
 McCredie explained his reasoning for putting Rapps on the trade bloc to The Oregonian, telling them, "Fans ask me why I let Bill Rapps go [...]
 I carried Bill a couple of seasons when he did only fair work. [...]
 I made up my mind to get rid of Bill, and this is what I intend to do."
 McCredie also said he thought Rapps was upset he was not made team captain, which caused him to play under his ability.
 No offers were made on Rapps before 1913 Spring training, so McCredie extended a contract to Rapps for the upcoming season, but heard no reply.
 On February 12, 1913, The Oregonian reported that McCredie was working out a deal to send Rapps to the Waterbury Spuds of the Class B Connecticut State League.

 At the last second, the Topeka Jayhawks of the Class A Western League stepped in and made an offer of $600 for Rapps, which McCredie accepted.
 He would later say that Rapps lied about his age.
 According to McCredie, when Rapps joined the Beavers he claimed to be 23 years old, but was actually 29.
+McCredie told the Oregon Daily Journal, "Rapps better not pull the stuff on [Jayhawks manager] Gear that he pulled on me, or he will be looking for a job somewhere else."